MavaaQ/free-sms/README.md

 ## Note:

 - The script requires working network connection to work.
-- No balance will be deducted for using this script to send SMS.
 - Don't put spaces in between phone number (Ex- 99999 99999)

 ## Usage: